 5 Rules for Forwarding Email

-Forwarding emails is one of the topics I get contacted about the most.
-And one which also causes hurt feelings and misunderstandings more than other topics.
+Forwarding emails is one of the topics I get contacted about the most, and it also causes hurt feelings and misunderstandings more than other topics.

 What is a “nice way” of telling someone to stop forwarding?
 You care about that relative, friend, or associate but don’t want the attachments, religious and political commentary, or the jokes they keep sending.

-Most onliners are afraid to ask others to stop.
-Most tend to get offended no matter how nice we ask them to stop forwarding.
-Many feel their thoughtfulness is not appreciated.
+Most onliners are afraid to ask others to stop forwarding.
+No matter how nicely we ask them to stop, they tend to get offended, and many feel their thoughtfulness is not appreciated.

 But let’s think about this for a moment…